conseilgouz/pkg_extravote_j4/README.md

 # pkg_extravote
-ExtraVote for Joomla 4.x
+ExtraVote for Joomla!
+4.x/5.x

-From Joomlahill ExtraVote
+(From Joomlahill ExtraVote)

 Provides Ajax Voting functionality to Articles and their Content.